1. What Zispin SolTab is and what it is used for

 - Tell your doctor about these conditions before taking Zispin SolTab, if not done previously

 - liver disease, including jaundice.
-If jaundice occurs, stop taking Zispin SolTab and contact
+If jaundice occurs, stop taking Zispin SolTab and contact your doctor immediately;

 - kidney disease;